Octave is committed to ensuring that an advertiser is able to reach the right listener at the right time in a premium and brand-safe environment.

 In the case of a national tragedy, stations may pull all advertising at source.
 This would be an editorially led decision although Octave can also make this decision if required.
 This decision would be taken as events unfold.
 This ensures that advertisers are kept away from any catastrophic events.

 A key incident would be the death of a head of state.
-In the event of the death of the Queen we will pull all advertising for 24 hours.
+In the event of the death of the King we will pull all advertising for 24 hours.
 Further to this we will also be looking to enforce a similar ad-free period around the funeral of the monarch.

 Octave IP Limited, known as Octave Audio (‘We’, ‘Us’, ‘Our’), is a joint venture between publishers News UK’s Wireless & Bauer Media (the ‘Publishers’) that provides personalised audio advertising to their users across digital streams for radio and podcasts.